How to clear Teleios Ascendant

 As stated before, Teleios Asecndant is not an easy lair.
 There's a few tidbits I feel I should cover before you jump headfirst into your first TA run:

-• Don't use the queue.
+- Don't use the queue.
 To enter Teleios Ascendant, you can do one of two things: Either head directly to teleios tower and enter the door through the "Enter Teleios Ascendant (Epic)" option, or by opening up the queue menu and picking the queue through there.

 The queue will drop you into an existing Teleios Ascendant instance already in progress, with no guarantee that your role will fit into the team already assembled (provided the instance even has a team in it?)
 In other words, it will not sufficiently prepare you and your allies for the challenges you'll face.
 Much like Fire and Ice or other organized content, Teleios Ascendant requires a specific setup to successfully clear, and because of this, the preferred way to attempt TA is to manually form a team outside of the lair, and then enter it through the tower itself.
-This ensures that you both have a well-organized team, and that you start from a fresh instance.
+This ensures that you both have a well-organized team, and that you start from a fresh instance. - Aim to have at least 7k health - Enemies in TA do a lot of damage.
+To the point I'd say that having less than this much health means that many bosses' stray attacks could easily one-shot you.
+To give yourself some leeway, especially if aiming to learn how the battles work, I'd highly recommend using growth gems and/or a Constitution superstat to ensure greater survivability.
+Once you got the hang of things, you can try your hand with a low-health build.

-• Read and pay attention to data entries on each boss - In the guide here, these descriptions are italicized directly below the picture of the boss, and can be found at the entryway before the corresponding boss.
+Having high health, for sure, is much more important on the healer and tank than the DPS roles. - Read and pay attention to data entries on each boss - In the guide here, these descriptions are italicized directly below the picture of the boss, and can be found at the entryway before the corresponding boss.
 These data entries, narrated by telios himself, tend to have useful hints on how to fight each boss.
 If you take nothing else away from this guide, it should be a given effort to try and pay attention to the hint each of the entries gives.
 Inversely, this guide is a lot more explicit about the tactics behind each battle, so read on if you wish to know!

-• Bring Triumphant Recovery devices, or other ways to revive. - Even on the best teams, mistakes happen.
+- Bring Triumphant Recovery devices, or other ways to revive. - Even on the best teams, mistakes happen.
 Bringing along self-revival devices will ensure that if a legitimate fluke happens, you'll be able to continue a boss fight instead of being forced to restart due to just one small slip-up.
 Triumphant Recovery 4-packs are fairly common and will revive you at full-HP, but the Rebirth power also serves laudably for this purpose if you don't mind giving up one power slot.

 Builds and Teams